mkrnr/stenostories/README.md

 ### I just downloaded Plover for the first time tonight.
 Can I start using this immediately?
 We wouldn't recommend using this until you've gone through all the terrific [Learn Plover! exercises](https://sites.google.com/site/ploverdoc/) and understand them well.
 We normally didn't include any information about interpreting outlines if it was already listed there.
 For instance, the stories assume that you know which combinations of keys on the Plover keyboard (e.g. PH-, -BG) map to which keys (e.g. M, K.).
-Once you've done the Learn Plover! exercises, we think you're ready to start ROPE if you'd like to.
+Once you've done the Learn Plover! exercises, we think you're ready to start stenostories if you'd like to.

 ### I want to focus on learning the most common 500/1000/2000 words first.
 Is there a way to do this?